DV

 What is the difference between QQQM and VUG?

-QQQM (Invesco NASDAQ 100 ETF) tracks NASDAQ-100 Index with a growth strategy, while VUG (Vanguard Growth ETF) tracks CRSP US Large Cap Growth Index with a growth approach.
+QQQM (Invesco NASDAQ 100 ETF) tracks NASDAQ-100 Index with a growth approach, while VUG (Vanguard Growth ETF) tracks CRSP US Large Cap Growth Index with a growth approach.
 They are issued by Invesco and Vanguard respectively.

 Can I hold both QQQM and VUG?